-VII.
+VIII.
 SALE OF SECURITIES

-The City's intended policy is to hold all securities to maturity.
-However, securities may be sold prior to maturity to minimize the potential loss of principal on a security whose credit quality has declined, to swap into another security which would improve the quality, yield, or target duration of the portfolio, to meet unanticipated liquidity needs, or to capture gains.
-A horizon analysis is required for each swap proving benefit to the City before the trade decision is made and will be held in the file for record keeping.
+The City's policy is to hold all securities to maturity.
+However, securities may be sold to minimize the potential loss of principal on a security whose credit quality has declined, to swap into another security which would improve the quality, yield or target duration of the portfolio or to meet unanticipated liquidity needs.
+A horizon analysis is required for each swap proving benefit to the City before the trade decision is made, and will be held in the file for record keeping.

-VIII.
+IX.
 COMPETITIVE BIDDING